skip to Main Content

 Aaaargh!
 This is so annoying to clients.

+You may be the best writer on earth but ignoring a simple instruction can get you dismissed instantly.
 Always follow instructions and avoid going overboard when it comes to creativity.
 I once hired a writer who submitted an article as a letter.
 Yes it was very creative but couldn’t work for me.
 Make sure you strictly follow instructions.

 11. How to Write Winning Articles